Native to (or naturalized in) Oregon:

 - Hardy to USDA Zone 2 Large native range from Labrador to British Columbia, Washington (and into the Wallowa Mountains of northeastern Oregon), south to Pennsylvania, Michigan, Nebraska, Montana.

 - papyrifera: paper-bearing

-- Oregon State Univ. campus: two places on lower campus just south of the "Elm Walkway" between 15th St.and 11th St., a group of trees near 15th St. and single tree near the 11th St. gate.
+- Oregon State Univ. campus: two places on lower campus just south of the "Elm Walkway" between 15th St.and 11th St., a group trees on the east side of 15th St. (north of Ferman Hall) and single tree near the 11th St. gate.